 Dr. Radio Cremata is an Assistant Professor of music education at Ithaca College.
 He earned his doctorate degree in music education from Boston University, his master’s degree in music education from Florida International University and his bachelor’s degree from the University of Miami.
-With a diverse teaching background from K-Graduate School, his experience encompasses public, private, charter, and online settings.
-He holds state, national, ESOL and Orff-Schulwerk music education certifications.
-He has developed both traditional and progressive programs that have earned him teaching and grant honors from the Roland Music Corporation, Berklee College of Music, PBS and the Henry Ford, Univision, Grammy in the Schools Foundation, and the Fender Music Foundation.
-Prior to joining the faculty at Ithaca College, Dr. Cremata resided in Miami, Florida.
+With a diverse teaching background, his experience encompasses public, private, charter, community and online settings.
+He has developed traditional, contemporary and progressive programs that have earned him teaching and grant honors from the Roland Music Corporation, Berklee College of Music, PBS and the Henry Ford, Univision, Grammy in the Schools Foundation, and the Fender Music Foundation.

 Dr. Cremata’s research interests reflect his belief that music education should be available to greater numbers of students.
-He has written articles, given master classes, and presented at national and international conferences on such topics as the effective use of various technologies in music education, urban and at-risk music education, popular music education, integration of technology in music education settings, music technology for special learners, the evolving role of the music educator in progressive music education settings, understanding vocational music programs, and music learning in “informal” contexts.
-In addition to his work in pedagogy, he is an active composer, performer, recording engineer, producer, conductor and accompanist.
+He teaches courses, has written articles, given master classes, and presented at national and international conferences on such topics as the use of applied technologies in music education, urban and at-risk music education, popular music education, integration of technology in music education settings, music education for special learners, emerging practices in music education, facilitation in music education settings, entrepreneurship in music, and music learning in “informal” contexts.